lettleprince/SwipeIt/README.md

 This application will try to cover most of the concerns that iOS developers actually have nowadays (e.g. asynchronous network calls, JSON parsing, image loading, collection/table views, storyboarding, user authentication, etc)

-The application will be developed twice, once with an **MVC** arquitecture and again in `MVVM`.
+The application will be developed twice, once with an **MVC** arquitecture and again in **MVVM**.

-After the application is developed, some metrics will be measured, including:
+When both application arquitectures are developed, some metrics will be measured, including:

 - Runtime:
   - Binary size